 Where the rules apply.
 Six states now regulate AI in hiring: four in force today (darker), and two enacted and phasing in (lighter).

-They define a violation differently.
-Illinois, under its Human Rights Act amendment (effective January 2026), treats a discriminatory effect as a violation on its own, regardless of intent.
-Texas, under its Responsible Artificial Intelligence Governance Act (also effective January 2026), requires intent to discriminate and states that a skewed outcome by itself is not a violation.
-A model can clear the Texas standard and still breach the stricter Illinois one.
+Illinois and Texas differ on what counts as a violation.
+Illinois, in its Human Rights Act amendment effective January 2026, treats a discriminatory effect as a violation on its own.
+Texas, in its Responsible Artificial Intelligence Governance Act (also effective January 2026), requires intent: it prohibits AI used with the intent to discriminate, and explicitly states that a skewed outcome alone is not a violation.
+The practical gap is plain: a hiring model that clears the intent-based Texas standard can still breach the stricter, effect-based Illinois one.